wildcatdb/wildcat/readme.md

 - Optional Bloom filters per SSTable for improved key lookup performance
 - Key-value separation optimization (`.klog` for keys, `.vlog` for values)
 - Tombstone-aware compaction with retention based on active transaction windows
-- Transaction recovery preserves incomplete transactions for post-crash inspection and resolution
+- Transaction recovery preserves incomplete transactions for post-crash inspection and resolution if db configured with `RecoverUncommittedTxns`
 - Keys and values stored as opaque byte sequences
 - Single-node embedded storage engine with no network or replication overhead